What is RARE? -video. RARE Media.

 RARE Media is known for its high-quality, research-based journalism, bold audiovisual style and unique events.
 It is Finland’s first media outlet belonging to the Council for Mass Media that produces journalism exclusively for social media.

 Saastamoinen Foundation supports RARE DOCS <3 IMPACT series.
 In the series, RARE produces short documentary films about youth social exclusion, social media, and mental health; create social media journalism around these topics; and organize film screenings and events across Finland.
-The first installment RARE DOCS: The Finnish Paradox, was released in Autumn 2024.

 Watch the documentary